 ECOTHEE 15 brought me back to Crete.
 My paper Mathematics and the Holy City emphasized the need for ecumenism to see and uplift the vision of a New Jerusalem as a global city, adorned as a bride who is blessed and loved by her husband and all their relations.

 Protecting the Priceless Earth: Lessons from the Magdalene Stories speaks to the domination of women and the earth.
-It lifts up the story of Jesus and the Rich Person to illustrate how Jesus looked at her, loved her, and asked her to sell all that she possessed to follow him.
+It lifts up the story of Jesus and the Rich Person to illustrate how the Teacher looked at her, loved her, and asked her to sell all that she possessed to follow him.
 The Good News is she didn't.
 Mary Magdalene remained faithful to the Cross. (pdf)Download

 Biofuels wild plants among the wheat is about inclusivity and moving beyond the dichotomy of good and evil.
 The question, Who was Mary Magdalene in the Bible? is key to understanding who Jesus is.
 Mary Magdalene and Jesus the Good Teacher exemplify the relationship between the Gospel parable of the wheat and the weeds to teach their disciples how to love their neighbours.
 The Jew and the Gentile, the male and the female, are one in Christ.
 Together they are the Christ because each challenge the worthiness of the other to seek new ways to be together, so that both they and their loved ones may shine like the sun and give glory to God. (pdf) (pdf)Download